lorossi/every-color/README.md

 # Additional infos

 The script takes quite a while to generate big pictures (up to about half a day for 24 bits pictures).
 There isn't much room for optimizations and according to my tests, parallelization won't increase much the speed.
+The most computationally expensive process is searching for a better pixel.

 I like PEP8 but 79 characters is definitely not enough.